Seasons greetings to all.

 “Complementary and alternative therapies differ from conventional medicines because they are generally unproven.
 When an alternative treatment undergoes rigorous testing, for example in a controlled and randomized trial, then the results dictate whether the alternative treatment becomes conventional treatment, whether the unorthodox becomes accepted, and whether the unproven becomes proven.
 Assertions, speculations, and testimonials do not substitute for scientific evidence.”

-Although TT is generally harmless, we should be reminded these are serious concerns here and these are not the trivial issues they are often taken as.
+Finally, although TT is generally harmless, we should be reminded these are serious concerns and not the trivial issues they are often taken as.
 Firstly, financially exploiting vulnerable people is a serious issue.
 Secondly, where the public are advised to consider alternatives to conventional evidence-based treatments, life-threatening results occur, as exemplified by the recent cases of the parents of two children with acute leukaemia seeking CAM remedies, and with people being advised to take homeopathic vaccines rather than actual vaccines.
 If we continue with this approach to regulation and CAM practices, and allow them to be marketed with implied professional support, sooner or later deaths or injury will result from people In BC choosing CAM over medical alternatives on the advice of a nurse using their professional title to support their CAM practice.
 Effective regulation can help prevent this.

 So, are nurses in BC licensed to practice magic?
 What do you think…